Jobkanis/PWSAI/README.md

 # PWSAI
-Traditional neural network for a school project
+Traditional neural network written in Java for a school project